-It is the responsibility of the facility to maintain the operating condition of its test equipment in accordance with requirements set forth in their Quality Control Manual, Equipment Operation Manual and this Standard.
+It is the responsibility of the facility to maintain the operating condition of its test equipment in accordance with requirements set forth in their Quality Control Manual, equipment operation manual(s), and this Standard.

 An independent calibration laboratory acceptable to CLSAB shall calibrate the test equipment prior to initial qualification and once a year thereafter.